Trustworthy operating systems

 Mixed-criticality support

-We have amended the seL4 model to treat time as a first-class resource in order to provide temporal isolation as required by mixed-criticality real-time systems (MCS).
+We have enhanced the seL4 model to treat time as a first-class resource in order to provide temporal isolation as required by mixed-criticality real-time systems (MCS).
 These combine a large number of functions, some of which are safety-critical while others are not (or less so).
 We are presently refining this model to support a wider class of MCS.
 The MCS-supporting kernel is also presently undergoing verification.

 Time protection